CanDIG/go-model-service/docs/DEVELOPER-GUIDE.md

 #### Representing Associations with Pop

-Associations between data resources should be indicated in both a `.fizz` (or `.sql`) migration file and in the pop models for the affected resources.
-One benefit of maintaining accurate associations in your pop models is that you can benefit from pop's [Eager association (pre)loading](https://gobuffalo.io/en/docs/db/relations#loading-associations) functionality.
+Associations between data resources should be specified in terms of a foreign key in the owning resource's `.fizz` (or `.sql`) migration file.
+Associations should also be specified in the pop models for all affected resources.
+One benefit of maintaining accurate associations in your pop models is that you can benefit from pop's [Eager association creation and (pre)loading](https://gobuffalo.io/en/docs/db/relations#loading-associations) functionality.
 Here are some useful guides for writing [1-to-1](https://blog.gobuffalo.io/associations-with-pop-1-to-1-592f02e2bdd8) and [1-to-n](https://blog.gobuffalo.io/associations-with-pop-1-to-n-2fb3e1c3833f) associations in Pop.
+More information about association tags used in pop models, such as `many_to_many`, can be found in the [docs](https://gobuffalo.io/en/docs/db/relations#available-struct-tags).

 ### Validating Pop Models